svutukur20/audioreach-graphservices/CONTRIBUTING.md

 We’re thrilled that you’d like to contribute to this project.
 Your help is essential for keeping this project great and for making it better.

-## Branching Strategy

-In general, contributors should develop on branches based off of `master` and pull requests should be made against `master`.

 ## Submitting a pull request